On diagonal digraphs, Koszul algebras and triangulations of homology spheres: Diagonal digraphs and Koszul algebras

 \section{Diagonal digraphs and Koszul algebras}

-In this section we show that a finite digraph $G$ is diagonal if and only if the distance algebra $\sigma G$ is Koszul for any ground field, and if and only if $G$ satisfies $(\mathcal{V}_2)$ and the path cochain algebra $\Omega^\bullet(G)$ is Koszul for any ground field.
+In this section we show that a finite digraph $G$ is diagonal if and only if the distance algebra $\sigma G$ is Koszul for any field, and if and only if $G$ satisfies $(\mathcal{V}_2)$ and the path cochain algebra $\Omega^\bullet(G)$ is Koszul for any field.
 Moreover, for a digraph $G$ satisfying $(\mathcal{V}_2)$, we give an explicit description of the Koszul complex of the quadratic algebra $\Omega^\bullet(G)$ (Proposition~\ref{prop:koszul_complex}).
-This which gives us another equivalent description of diagonal digraphs in completely different terms (Corollary \ref{cor:diagonality:koszul_complex}).
+This provides another equivalent description of diagonal digraphs from a completely different viewpoint (Corollary \ref{cor:diagonality:koszul_complex}).